Jatin-parmar/Subreddit-interaction-and-Answer-Person-Analysis./README.md

 - **Influential Person**: A user who is both popular and well-connected to other influential users or highly interactive community members, typically identified by high eigen vector centrality.

 <br>
-<em>This project explores Reddit's social network dynamics, emphasizing the significance of inter-subreddit interactions and the roles of influential and popular users.</em>
+<em>This project explores Reddit's social network dynamics, emphasizing the significance of inter-subreddit interactions and the roles of influential and popular users.
+All rights reserved to the owner of the repository.</em>